ramyabala221190/api-gateway-microservices/README.md

 Messages created via .debug or .info will be appended to the combined.log

 For local run, the files remain error.log and combined.log.
-With docker, the file paths change and is available in the common.env file.
+With docker, the file paths change and is available in the compose file.

 ```
             filename:process.env.stderrPath || 'error.log',